 - Developing and promoting a holistic approach to street design “for all users,” beginning with a study of Fifth Avenue and a redesign of West 46th Street in the 1970’s and continuing today, including the Streets Renaissance Campaign

 - Revitalizing the public spaces and retail of Rockefeller Center, working with management over a 15-year period to make spaces more usable and dynamic

 - Creating signature events in New York City, including Earth Day, Museum Mile festival and Williamsburg Walks.

-- Supporting expansion of local markets in Brooklyn, and supporting street vendors, helping to save the Red Hook Food Vendors
+- Supporting expansion of local markets and supporting street vendors.

 - Redesigning subway stations to be safer and more user-friendly in Manhattan, the Bronx, and Queens

 - Hosting international conferences to NYC on urban parks and public markets

 - Introducing new ways of planning for and using streets as public spaces and directly catalyzing the city’s Public Plaza Program

 - Taking lessons learned through the careful observation of New York City to 3,000 communities in 43 countries